A story by Laleh Chini:

 Ali was a smart and rich boy from “Angel district.”
 Angel district had one beautiful street with wonderful houses filled with wealthy people.

 The rest of Angel district had normal houses and apartments mostly rented to residents and only a few were owned.

 Ali loved writing and his passion made him win several literature awards in high school.
 His articles were published in his school’s monthly journal and some were great enough to be published in the local newspaper.

 It was Ali’s last year of high school and he had received a full scholarship in journalism.

 Ali’s father owned several apartment buildings, plazas and shopping stores in the district and his main income was based on the rents.

-Ali’s father was a cold hearten man who had no sympathy toward others.
-He even gave charity just to pay less annual tax, not out of generosity.
+Ali’s father was a cold-hearted man who had no sympathy for others.
+He even gave charity just to pay a less annual tax, not out of generosity.

-One day, Ali’s best friend “Nima” asked Ali to come to his home at 7 Pm to study for their next day exam.
+One day, Ali’s best friend “Nima,” asked Ali to come to his home at 7 Pm to study for their next day’s exam.

 It was a rainy night and Ali always liked to walk or take buses instead of using his father’s luxury cars.

 When Ali got closer to Nima’s place, he saw his father yelling and insulting Nima’s father in front of all the neighbors and family members.
 Nima’s father was a simple construction worker who was getting a little older with severe back pain.